Denperidge/linux-vortex-mod-manager/README.md

 # Linux-Vortex-Mod-Manager

-Vortex mod manager is annoying to set up on Linux, but the Linux options scare me.
+Vortex mod manager is annoying to set up on Linux, while the Linux mod managers scare me.
 So, let's make Vortex Mod Manager less of a pain to use on Linux!

-This project is made for Fallout: New Vegas on steam.
-But with some edits, can work with other games too.
+This project is made for Fallout: New Vegas on Steam.
+But with some adjustments, it can easily work with other games too.

 ## Explanation
 ### Features